RU09342/lab-2-blinking-leds-Veronicaw1013/Multiple Blink/README.md

 while(1){}

 Inside the loop is where the two LEDs are toggled so they can blink on the boards.
 The various cases for each board can be seen in the next section.
+Generally, PxOUT contains the value to be output from the port.
+When I/O is configured to output mode: 0b = output is low, 1b = output is high.
+When I/O configured to input mise and pullups/pulldowns enabled: 0b = pulldown selected, 1b = pullup selected.
 Both "i" and "j" are incremented first within the loop.
 If i > 30000, then "i" is reset and one of the LEDs is toggled.
 If j >10000, then "j" is reset and the other LED is toggled.
 Different values other than 30000 and 10000 could be used in order to get different blink speeds.

 i ++;